Introduction

 The whole process might take from one day to several days depending on the size and complexity of the project.
 Home demolitions usually involve a heavy, hydraulic excavator tearing down the house and putting the debris in the back of a dumpster.
 At every stage of demolition make sure to ask your contractor for a detailed report on the work done per day.

-7. Managing the Debris
+7. Managing Debris and Waste Disposal

 Proper management of the residue debris is as important as the demolition process.
 Remove all the debris leaving the site clean.
 If the waste contains hazardous materials, proper preparation and treatment are required to contain them when you demolish a house.